totte/posterior/README.rst

 Overview
 ========

-Pluck aims at providing a python module capable of parsing pacman packages and PKGBUILDs.
+Pluck aims at providing a Python module capable of parsing Pacman packages and PKGBUILDs as well as the repositories and databases designed to provide them.
+Originally created as 'Parched' by Sebastian Nowicki, this fork is an intent to continue the work and extend the provided functionality.

 Installing
 ==========